Bannatz/LeechCheck/README.md

 - Auto Save (Combos, Proxies (ex.
 Proxies1.txt, Combos1.txt))

 **What is Broken Currently ?**:
-- Leeching
-- Everything TwT
+- A little bug in Saving the File.

 **What comes with the New Update**:
-- SearchResults.CC Leecher
-- Everything fixed atleast the Leeching part
+- Bug Fixing if i have the time to do it
+- requirements.txt for easy install!

 **What is removed with the New Update**:
-- User:Pass Leeching
+- Comments and Code Clean Up